Paul Lee (basketball): 2011–2012: Rookie of the Year

-He was picked 2nd overall by Rain or Shine during the 2011 PBA draft.
-In his PBA debut, Paul Lee recorded 17 points, 2 rebounds and 4 assists in 25 minutes of playing time on a 107–100 win over the Alaska Aces.
-The following game, Paul Lee had another strong game having recorded 17 points and 5 rebounds in 30 minutes of playing time in a 100–94 win over the B-Meg Llamados.
-By the end of the 2011–12 PBA season, he was awarded Rookie of the Year, and won his first ever PBA championship with the Elasto Painters, though he did not play in the championship series due to injury.
+In the Commissioner's Cup, Lee struggled as his averages in points, rebounds, and assists dropped and the team failed to make the playoffs.
+He then got to play in the RSJ team against the Veterans in the 2012 All-Star Game.
+In the 2012 Governors' Cup, he started with 17 points, two rebounds and four assists in a 107–100 win over the Alaska Aces.
+The following game, he had another strong game having recorded 17 points and five rebounds in a 100–94 win over the B-Meg Llamados.
+He then made a game-winning three-pointer with 2.6 seconds remaining in a win over Ginebra.
+Rain or Shine finished the elimination round with only one loss.
+By the end of the 2011–12 PBA season, he was awarded Rookie of the Year, and won his first ever PBA championship with the Elasto Painters, though he did not play in most of the championship series due to a shoulder injury in Game 2.